 As with most large breeds, the Bullmastiff has a relatively short lifespan of 8-10 years.
 The oldest Mastiff recorded, lived in Australia, she was called Kush and lived to the ripe old age of 15.

 Bullmastiffs are quite formidable in appearance, you wouldn’t want to come across one in a dark alley, no wonder they were a deterrent to intruders back in the day.
-Large powerful muscular dogs they should not be too heavy.
+We often get asked why is my dog breathing fast?
+And the answer is that large powerful muscular dogs should not be too heavy as it can cause problems with their breathing.
 They have a broad head with short muzzle with a slight under-bite.
 The bulldog influence has given them more wrinkled features than other mastiff types.

 Bullmastiffs have a square set to their heads which is achieved by their ears lying flat and framing the face.